BranchMetrics/branch_io_cli/README.md

 Domains entitlement must exactly match this list, without regard to order, for all configurations under validation.
-If no `--domains` are provided, validation passes if at least one Universal Link domain is configured for each configuration and passes validation, and no Universal Link domain is present in anyconfiguration that does not pass validation.
+If no `--domains` are provided, validation passes if at least one Universal Link domain is configured for each configuration and passes validation, and no Universal Link domain is present in any configuration that does not pass validation.

 All parameters are optional.